layereight/nfc-music-box/README.md

     * chose your home Wifi from the list and enter your Wifi password
     * after reboot, Volumio will try to connect to your home Wifi
   * skip the "add your music" step for now
-  * you're done, Volumio will prompt your to reboot your music box
+  * you're done, Volumio will prompt you to reboot your music box
 * after reboot you should already be able to hear the Volumio startup sound when Volumio has booted up
 * connect your laptop back to your home Wifi